yuseisako/TangoPlayer/README.md

 - Add web search button on Anki dialog. -> done
 - Button go to next or previous video. -> done
 - Auto save video file path, position, subtitle delay -> done
+- Add translation ON/OFF switch.
+(Default OFF) -> done
+- Integrated with offline English dictionary app.

 # May or may not develop.
+- Add screenshot into a card.
+(Effective for learning language?)
 - Support horizontal view.
 - Auto download subtitle.